 - EduPASS offers information on American "social customs and cultural differences."
 The information is aimed mainly at international college students, but immigrants (and their tutors) can also find some interesting discussion/reading topics here.

 - A good way to practice for the TOEFL listening test is by listening to academic lectures.
 TED-Ed, TED and Education Portal offer academic lectures on almost every imaginable topic.
-So does ITunes U (but you have to download them using ITunes).

 - English Club, Exam English, 4Tests, GraduatesHotline, Learn4Good, TOEFLiBTCourse and Test Den offer practice tests, info, and tips for taking the TOEFL test.
 ETS, the publisher of the TOEFL test, also offers sample questions to help you prepare for the test.

 - Jones Library card holders can take LearningExpress Library's practice iBT TOEFL test.
 Register using your name, email address, and create a password to set up an account and take the practice test.

 - For help with writing essays:

 The Massachusetts Department of Education has announced that as of 2017, both the GED and the HiSet are acceptable as measures of high school equivalency.
 The two tests are quite similar and cover the same five subjects (reading, writing, math, science, and social studies).
 You can prepare effectively for either test whether you use a website that says “GED” or a website that says “HiSet.”